Table of Contents

 JYMS adopts a double-blind review, which means that the reviewers and authors cannot identify each other's information.
 The authors' names and affiliations are removed during peer review.
 Assuming the manuscript is sent to reviewers, JYMS waits to receive opinions from at least two reviewers.
 In addition, if deemed necessary, a review of statistics may be required.
 The acceptance criteria for all papers are based on the quality and originality of the research and its scientific significance.
 Acceptance of a manuscript is decided based on the critiques and recommended decisions of the reviewers.

 An initial decision is normally made within 4 weeks of receipt of a manuscript, and the reviewers' comments are sent to the corresponding author by e-mail.
 The corresponding author must indicate the alterations that have been made in response to the reviewers’ comments item by item.
 Failure to resubmit the revised manuscript within 12 weeks of the editorial decision is regarded as a withdrawal.
 A final decision on acceptance/rejection for publication is forwarded to the corresponding author from the editor.

 We neither guarantee acceptance without review nor very short peer review times for unsolicited manuscripts.
 Solicited manuscripts are also reviewed before publication.

 Peer review process for handling submissions from editors, employees, or members of the editorial board

-All manuscripts from editors, employees, or members of the editorial board are processed the same way as the other unsolicited manuscripts.
+All manuscripts from editors, employees, or members of the editorial board are processed the same way as the other manuscripts.
+These manuscripts are not commissioned to the reviewers of the institution to which the authors belong but to reviewers from other institutions that are not related to the manuscript’s authors.
 During the review process, submitters do not engage in the decision process.
 Editors will not handle their own manuscripts, although they are commissioned ones.

 The main document with manuscript text and tables should be prepared in an MS Word (docx) format.